FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_ds/Managing-a-Smartphone-Driver-Station.rst

 |

-As of 2021, the FTC apps (v 6.1 and higher) are not available on Google Play.
+As of 2021, all apps (v 6.1 and higher) are no longer available on Google Play.

-The `REV Hardware Client software <https://docs.revrobotics.com/rev-hardware-client/>`__ will allow you to download the apps to FTC devices: REV Control Hub, REV Expansion Hub, REV Driver Hub, and FTC-approved Android devices.
+The `REV Hardware Client software <https://docs.revrobotics.com/rev-hardware-client/>`__ will allow you to download the apps to approved devices: REV Control Hub, REV Expansion Hub, REV Driver Hub, and approved Android devices.
 Here are some of the benefits:

 -  Connect a REV Control Hub via WiFi.